dsleo/dsleo.github.io/_posts/2023-06-16-the-no-free-lunch-theorem-of-LLMs.md

 ---
 ### Any Human Left Standing ?

 Because we should never blindly trust any model, LLM or not, specially for validation task, it’s a good idea to make the above strategies human-in-the-loop.
 That’s why enterprise solutions like [scale.ai](http://scale.ai) or [snorkel.ai](https://snorkel.ai) should naturally reap the benefits of this new paradigm.
-You let do LLM as much heavy lifting as possible but keep it on leash with some human monitoring.
+You let the LLMs do as much heavy lifting as possible but keep it on leash with some human monitoring.

 As discussed, we always have to pay the price for validation but we get a massive discount with LLMs !